How Accor makes hotel openings easy with Taskworld

 Accor Group is one of the largest hospitality management companies in the world and runs the sixth-largest hotel network worldwide.
 The Group manages over 5,100 properties in 110 countries under various luxury, midscale, and economy brands such as Raffles, Fairmont, Rixos, Ibis, Novotel, Sofitel, and Movenpick.

 We spoke with Vincent Ozanne, Director Hotel Openings IMEA at Accor, about the challenges of opening new properties, Accor’s requirements for a project management software, and the Group’s use of Taskworld.
-If you’d like to read more about how Accor is navigating the COVID crisis with our tool, check out this article.

 Vincent has been with Accor for 17 years.
 After joining the Group through an induction program, he spent a few years as Assistant General Manager and Hotels Operation Project Manager before moving to Dubai and fully dedicating his time to hotel openings in the region.